Get 80% off your plan for your first 3 months*

-Learn if accumulated depreciation is an asset, how to calculate it, and what it means for your financial reports.
+Learn what accumulated depreciation means, how to calculate it, and how it helps you track asset value.

 Written by Lena Hanna—Trusted CPA Guidance on Accounting and Tax.
 Read Lena's full bio